Hierarchical Primitive Composition: Simultaneous Activation of Skills with Inconsistent Action Dimensions in Multiple Hierarchies: Hierarchical Primitive Composition

 \subsection{The MDP Formulation}

 In this section, we formulate the MDP for task $l$ via MDPs of its sub-tasks to induce the optimal policy $\Pi_l^{*}$.
-We then introduce the meta-MDP, the surrogate MDP of the original problem, to solve the original MDP.
-It will later be proven that the optimal policy of this surrogate MDP $\pi_l^{meta*}$ is identical to the original optimal policy, $\Pi_l^{*}$.
+We then introduce the meta-MDP, the surrogate of the original MDP.
+Since the meta-MDP greatly reduces the original action space by mapping compound actions to weights, the scope of the exploration also diminishes and thus increases the sample efficiency.
+It will later be proven that the optimal policy of this surrogate MDP, $\pi_l^{meta*}$, is identical to the original optimal policy, $\Pi_l^{*}$.

 To formulate the $l$-th MDP for task $l$, we first consider the case for its sub-task $i$.
 Sub-task $i$ at $l$ is allocated with its own MDP $M_{li}=\{\mathcal{S}_{li}, \mathcal{A}_{li}, \mathcal{P}_{li}, \mathcal{R}_{li}, \gamma\}$ where each element within the tuple shares the same formulation with the standard MDP setting. $M_{li}$ has its own optimal policy, $\pi_{li}$ , which we call a primitive.
-This primitive can either be a base policy or another compound policy at level $l-1$, $\Pi_{l-1}$.
+This primitive can either be a flat policy or another compound policy at level $l-1$, $\Pi_{l-1}$.
 Please note here that the state and action space of each primitive within the same task level can differ among others.